WARNING: Belly Bloat Could Be A Sign Of A Sick Body

 Excessive intake of carbohydrates may be one of the reasons for your bloated belly.
 Try to minimize your carbohydrate and alcohol intake, especially before bed.
 If possible try to eliminate or drastically reduce your daily sugar intake.

-Partially chewed food is slowly digested and can lead to petrifying/rotting in the gut which cause gas that leads to bloating.
+Partially chewed food is slowly digested and can lead to petrifying/rotting in the gut.
+Therefore, causes gas that leads to bloating.
 Take your time and chew your food well for proper digestion.

 Most people lack probiotics (good bacteria).
-In turn bad bacteria builds up in the gut creating a “sewer environment” that can lead to belly bloat and serious illness.
+In turn bad bacteria builds up in the gut creating a “sewer environment”.
+Thus, leads to belly bloat and serious illness.
 A few ways to increase your probiotics is to consume foods like organic pickles, sauerkraut, and kefir each day.
 Drinking Kombucha (fermented tea) daily can also help keep your gut replenished with healthy probiotics.
 Taking a good probiotic supplement is also helpful.

 Stop eating at least 2-3 hours before going to bed.
 Eating right before going to bed will interfere with your sleep.
-It can also cause the food to get lodged in your digestive track causing it to petrify, leading to gas and belly bloat.
-The key is to be upright and moving after meals to help your digestive track move the food through the digestive process.
+It can also cause the food to get lodged in your digestive track.
+Thus, causing it to petrify, leading to gas and belly bloat.
+The key is to be upright and moving after meals.
+This helps your digestive track move the food through the digestive process.
 Laying in bed on a full stomach can be a big contributor to belly bloat.
 It can also contribute to inflammatory bowel syndrome which could lead to serious health challenges!

 A bloated belly is not a laughing matter and can be an indicator of a serious underlying health condition.
 It’s often associated with inflammation in the body.
 Inflammation is the primary cause of all disease.